BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Peru, considering both weather and crowds, especially for Machu Picchu?
+When is the absolute best time to visit Peru, considering crowds and weather?

 The currency is the Peruvian Sol (PEN).
-While credit cards are accepted in larger hotels and restaurants in major cities, it's essential to carry cash, especially for smaller towns, markets, and local transport.
-Tipping isn't as ingrained as in some countries, but rounding up the bill or leaving 5-10% for excellent service in restaurants is appreciated.
-Always have small bills handy for taxis and street vendors.
+While credit cards are accepted in larger hotels and restaurants in major cities, cash is king for markets, smaller eateries, and taxis.
+Tipping isn't as ingrained as in the US, but a 10% service charge is often added to restaurant bills; if not, rounding up or leaving a small amount for excellent service is appreciated.

 How many days do you need in Peru?